gcc-mirror/gcc/gcc/ada/doc/gnat_rm/about_this_guide.rst

 This reference manual assumes a basic familiarity with the Ada 95 language, as described in the
 :title:`International Standard ANSI/ISO/IEC-8652:1995`.
-It does not require knowledge of the new features introduced by Ada 2005, (officially known as `ISO/IEC 8652:1995 with Technical Corrigendum 1 and Amendment 1`).
+It does not require knowledge of the new features introduced by Ada 2005 or Ada 2012.
-Both reference manuals are included in the GNAT documentation package.
+All three reference manuals are included in the GNAT documentation package.

 Conventions